Monday, September 30, 2024

 It's due to a rather intricate set up and the close connections between characters:

-- Albert has a secret crush on Louise.
+- Albert has a secret crush on Louise, but lives with his overbearing mother.

 - Their principal and mentor is Prof. Sorel.